 Team Vaccine: Immunizing Every Child Is a Global Group Effort

-Last December, Baby Joy Nawai made history when she was vaccinated at her one-month checkup.
+Last December, Baby Joy Nawai made history when she was vaccinated at her 1-month checkup.
 Though the immunizations she received were routine, the way they got to the remote island in Vanuatu, where she and her family live, was anything but.
-The vaccines were were flown in by commercial drone.
+The vaccines were flown in by commercial drone.

 To reach Joy and the 13 other children who were vaccinated that day, the drone traveled 24 miles to Cook's Bay, where grateful registered nurse Miriam Nampil was there to meet it.
 “It’s extremely hard to carry ice boxes to keep the vaccines cool while walking across rivers, mountains, through the rain, across rocky ledges.
 I’ve relied on boats, which often get canceled due to bad weather,” says Nampil, whose monthly visits provide the only health care available to the area's children. ”But now, with these drones, we can hope to reach many more children in the remotest areas of the island.”

 Transporting vaccines isn't easy.
 To remain effective, vaccines must be kept consistently cool — no small feat.
 Warm weather locations like Vanuatu, which is made up of more than 80 remote islands with limited roads, pose extreme challenges.
 The drone carried the vaccines in a temperature-controlled Styrofoam box and made the trip, which takes hours on foot, in just 25 minutes.
 Though UNICEF has used drones for medicine delivery before, this was the first time a country used a commercial contractor, signaling its commitment to immunizing all children, no matter where they live.